National Park Service rustic: Yosemite

 In 1903, the Sierra Club erected LeConte Memorial Lodge in Yosemite Valley.
 Designed to serve as the Club's summer headquarters, it contained a library and a club information center.
 Weathered native granite dominated the symmetrical Tudor Revival building, which bore the strong imprint of its architect, John White, in an exaggerated roofline which comprised more than half of the height of the structure, a huge granite fireplace, and its rough-finish exposed roof beams.

 The Yosemite Valley Railroad had constructed a depot in 1910 at El Portal near the park boundary, and a stage depot in Yosemite Valley.
 Although the railroad's operations were on a much smaller scale than those at the Grand Canyon or Yellowstone, its buildings were significant expressions of local park architecture.
 Both structures were built in a rustic stick style reminiscent of nineteenth century Adirondack camp architecture.
 The wood-frame buildings were covered with panels of decorative boughs.
 The diagonal brackets of the depot were small logs, complete with protruding knots.
 The Yosemite Valley Stage Depot, which also served as a telegraph office, had a steeply gabled roof, which comprised more than half the height of the building, and diamond-shaped window panes.
 Both structures were representative of a local movement of "rustic" architecture that developed in Yosemite after 1900.
 Several buildings at nearby Camp Curry shared the style.

 Glacier Point received a new hotel in 1917.
 Erected by the Desmond Park Company, the 2- and 3-story, shingle-covered structure had a distinctly Swiss Chalet design emphasis.
 The steeply pitched roofs, numerous roof gables and intricate balconies added detail to this alpine structure.
 Although situated so that it had views of the Yosemite high country, the hotel was sufficiently removed from Glacier Point proper to reduce its visual impact.

 Parsons Memorial Lodge was constructed by the Sierra Club in 1915 at Tuolumne Meadows.
 Parsons Lodge was a wide building of low profile, whose walls appeared to be granite dry stone masonry.
 Actually, the architect had experimented with a new construction technique so that the battered stone walls had concrete cores.
 This philosophy of using new building methods in visual imitation of pioneer building techniques matured in the 1920s in structures like Yosemite's Ahwahnee Hotel.
 A contemporary architect stated: "The building seems to grow out of the ground naturally and to belong there just as much as the neighboring trees and rocks."

+The Mariposa Grove Museum, located in the upper grove, is a historic log cabin that opened in 1931, replacing an earlier structure built by Galen Clark, the grove's discoverer.
+Clark’s original cabin, built in 1858, served as a shelter for early visitors and was known for its picturesque setting among the giant sequoias.
+Though designed to minimize the visual impact of human structures in nature, it has become an iconic image of Yosemite.
+The museum was added to the National Register of Historic Places in 1978.